 BDSM is something that often takes place outside the social norm, so why stick to it when it comes to alcohol?
 Movies, books and social conventions often associate dating, socializing and partying with alcohol.
 It’s all about the release, mood-lifting effect and making people appear “social”.
 If you don’t drink alcohol, it often comes across as staid.
 But nobody is obliged to drink because of a socially dictated norm.
 At some play parties and in some BDSM clubs, alcohol is therefore only available in controlled quantities or even not at all.

-In America, alcohol is prohibited in all BDSM venues and is frowned upon in most countries.
+In the US, alcohol is prohibited in all BDSM venues and is frowned upon in most countries.
 In Germany there is a drinking culture, but in BDSM there is responsibility and danger.
 Remember, you’re not allowed to ride a bike in Germany if you’ve had three beers or more, so why should it be okay to pick up a whip and risk injury?
 Because it’s “part of the game”?

 BDSM und alcohol: no risk – more fun!